-The FAFSA and WASFA applications collect income information from two years prior to the current school year (aid applications for the 2024-25 school year are based on 2022 income information).
-The Financial Aid Office recognizes that financial circumstances can often change and impact a families' ability to pay for the cost of education.
+The FAFSA and WASFA applications collect income information from two years prior to the current school year (aid applications for the 2025-26 school year are based on 2023 income information).
+The Financial Aid Office recognizes that financial circumstances can often change and impact a family's ability to pay for the cost of education.

 Students experiencing special circumstances impacting their income may request an evaluation of the income used to establish their eligibility or adjustments to their cost of attendance.
-This is done by submitting a Change of Circumstances Appeal to the Financial Aid Office.
+This is done by completing the 2025-26 Change of Circumstance Appeal form that can be found on the Financial Aid Forms page.